RossiBz/stdiversity/README.md

 # stdiversity

-## R package to calculate spatial temproal diversity of raster data
+## R package to calculate spatial temporal diversity of raster data

 The package allows to calculate spectral/functional diversity from multi-temporal raster files and the contribution of different components as proposed by Rossi et al. (2020).
 The diversity calculation is based on